 First church was built here in the 7th century and soon after here was founded a monastery.
 Both buildings were reconstructed in the 12th century when the interior of the church was adorned with frescoes in Byzantine style.
 Works were organized by a monk, who came here from Asia Minor.

 This unknown monk built an elegant, unusual structure.
 Dome of the church rests on eight columns – four are built into the walls and four are free-standing.
 This is the only remaining church of this type in Cyprus.

 Later, in the 14th – 15th centuries were built supplementary parts of the church – loggia with a barrel vault in Gothic style.
 These works were done in the times when Cyprus was controlled by Lusignan kings – people of Western European descent.

 As the time went by, the monastery was destroyed and just a church is standing here up to this day.

 Unfortunately it was badly maintained.
-Worst times started in 1974 when Turks took over this part of the island.
+The worst times started in 1974 when Turks took over this part of the island.
 Since then a huge amount of Christian heritage art values have been smuggled.

 Unfortunately Antiphonitis church lost most of its valuable frescoes and it is even a miracle that the remaining ones are still there.

 In earlier times the whole interior of Antiphonitis was covered with frescoes.
 Part of this artwork was created in the 12th century, in Byzantine style.

 Very interesting though are later frescoes from the 15th century.
 These paintings have a distinct style – here is seen both the influence of traditional Byzantine art and the Italian art from the 14th century.